You are here

 Cutworms feed on the stems at the soil surface.
 They do not consume an entire plant but rather take a few bites from one plant before moving to the next plant or another row.

-Damage is often concentrated in low, damp areas and in late planted areas where grass had been a weed problem prior to tillage.
+Damage is often concentrated in low, damp areas and in late-planted areas where grass had been a weed problem prior to tillage.
 Cutworms can be extremely damaging where transplants are planted through black plastic.
-Heat that accumulates under the plastic may attract the caterpillars, and cutworms under the plastic are protected and difficult to control.
+The heat that accumulates under the plastic may attract the caterpillars, and cutworms under the plastic are protected and difficult to control.

 Management of black cutworms

 Special management operations for black cutworms are generally not necessary in Iowa.
 Preplant, soil incorporation or transplant treatment with insecticide is possible but seldom warranted.
 Gardens with a history of cutworm damage should be monitored, and all plants should be watched during the transplant establishment period for the occasional cutworm outbreak.

 Low levels of damage can generally be tolerated and damaged plants replaced.
 Insecticide rescue treatment using either sprays or granules is not usually practical.
 Physical barriers such as tin cans or paper/Styrofoam cups with bottoms removed are effective.

 Do you live in Iowa and have an insect you would like identified?

 The Iowa State University Plant & Insect Diagnostic Clinic will identify your insect, provide information on what it eats, life cycle, and if it is a pest the best ways to manage them.
 Please see our website for current forms, fees, and instructions on preserving and mailing insects.

 Contact information for each state's diagnostic laboratory for U.S. residents.
 If you live outside of Iowa please do not submit a sample without contacting the Plant & Insect Diagnostic Clinic.